firework8/BRL/data/pyskl_data/README.md

 # Things you need to know about PYSKL data format

-PYSKL now provides pre-processed pickle annotations files for training and testing.
-The pre-processing scripts will be released in later updates.
+PYSKL provides pre-processed pickle annotations files for training and testing.
 Below we demonstrate the format of the annotation files and provide the download links.

 ## The format of the pickle files